 Detailed field trial planning for 2023 will therefore be conducted in Q3, 2022 based on the Autumn results of the Spring 2022 trials.
 The 2023 trials will be a repetition of the Spring 2022 trials, with particular focus on the demonstrations of slow-release fertilisers and probiotic-based fertilisers.

-In addition, subject to the approval of a planned, current amendment, plans are underway to also include lignosulphonate-based nutrigels from project partner Sappi and AgroBiogel in the field trials in 2022 and 2023.
+In addition, subject to the approval of a planned, current amendment, plans are underway to also include lignosulphonate-based nutrigels from project partners BOKU and Sappi, with AgroBiogel in the field trials in 2022 and 2023.

 Sappi hosts meeting

 Sappi hosts, Melissa Horvat and Nikolaus Schwaiger, pictured below on the right, organised the 9th Consortium Meeting in Graz.

 Schwaiger and Horvat contribute their research expertise to the field of wood-based lignosulphonates for fertiliser coatings on the project.
 Sappi supplies markets with lignins for many industrial applications.

 They are sitting with with BOKU researchers, Renate Weiß; Hoang Duy Pham; and Sebastian Gritsch.

 Pictured below (l-r) is AciesBio Senior R&D Manager, Martin Kavšček; Austrian Institute of Technology (AIT) Scientist responsible for research funding, Evelyn Hackl; and SUSFERT Scientific Co-ordinator from the Austrian Institute of Technology (AIT), Centre for Health and Bioresources, Günter Brader.

 SUSFERT welcomes new partners from Sappi, Timac Agro

 European projects strive for gender balance.
 SUSFERT is pleased to say that its gender balance has improved with the arrival of two new Consortium partners, bringing the count of women to 40 per cent on the project.